chroma.js

 chroma.brewer

-chroma.brewer is an map of ColorBrewer scales that are included in chroma.js for convenience. chroma.scale uses the colors to construct.
+chroma.brewer is an map of ColorBrewer palettes that are included in chroma.js for convenience. chroma.scale uses the colors to construct.

 chroma.brewer.OrRd